Hogeschool-Windesheim/blockcert-use-case/README.md

 ```

 ### Starting the backend
-Next we need to run the backend for the different organizations, i.e. the farmer, certificatino body and the producer.
+Next we need to run the backend for the different organizations, i.e. the farmer, certification body and the producer.
 This is achieved by running the following commands.
 (If you already did this to test your setup you may want to skip
 this part).